Prague Daily News

 The construction phase will last approximately one year, followed by a further five to six months for the installation of the transport system, testing, and approval of the new carriages.
 DPP expects the fully renovated Petřín cable car, including its new carriages, to enter trial operation with passengers in the third quarter of 2026.

-The unstable Petřín slope will be stabilised using five reinforced concrete micropile walls, designed based on geotechnical surveys and static calculations.
-Four walls will be built in the lower section and one in the upper section, each extending 10 to 15 metres deep across the entire width of the track.
+The unstable Petřín slope will be stabilised using five reinforced concrete micropile walls, based on geotechnical surveys and structural calculations.
+Four walls will be constructed in the lower section and one in the upper part.
+They will extend 10 to 15 metres deep and run across the entire width of the line.

-The new track structure will be built on top of these walls.
-It will feature a solid reinforced concrete base with expansion joints, a drainage system, and canalisation.
-New rails, guide pulleys, and the haul rope will be secured to this base.
-On the Nebozízek Bridge, the rails will be integrated directly into the bridge structure.
+The contractor will then build the new funicular track structure on top.
+A solid reinforced concrete construction with expansion joints, a drainage system and sewerage will be installed.
+New rails, guide pulleys and the haul rope will be anchored to the concrete slab.
+On the Nebozízek bridge, the rails will be integrated directly into the bridge structure.

 The Nebozízek Bridge, whose load-bearing structure was renewed in 2016, will also undergo necessary repairs.
 Additionally, two stone arch bridges between Nebozízek and Újezd will be cleaned, repointed, and sealed, while retaining walls renewed in 2006 will receive further maintenance.